Jaaromy/nodejs-api-basic/README.md

 ## Simplifications

 1. While the documentation and endpoints were created for User and Type CRUD operations, they were not implemented and will return a 501 - Not Implemented response code.

+2. Update and Delete operations were not implemented for Unit.

-2. Security was ignored for purposes of the demo.
+3. Security was ignored for purposes of the demo.
 Anyone can hit the endpoints and the app will automatically assume you are user id "1".

-3. While there are basic unit/integration tests, there is not 100% code coverage.
+4. While there are basic unit/integration tests, there is not 100% code coverage.

 ## Next Steps